 when you arrange your tour of The James Dempsey Mansion

 -- your tour of the Mansion is on the house!

-For open-air GUIDED TOURS of Historic Manistee by covered Surrey, click the carriage:
+Open-air GUIDED TOURS of Historic Manistee by covered Surrey will be offered Summer of 2022.